labrams10/phrg-fe-quiz-05-pca-000/README.md

 ( ) Combo
 ( ) Dwarf

-?: Let’s say we have a sprite that is 40 pixels tall showing two event states: a normal state of the icon on top 20 pixels and the hover state of an icon on the lower 20 pixels; Using CSS the sprite is loaded as the background image of an element that is 20px tall and 20px wide.
-Select the most appropriate CSS declaration to reposition the sprite background image to reveal the lower half (20 pixels) of the hover state icon image.

-( ) background-position: -20px -20px;
-( ) background-position: 0 20px;
-( ) background-position: 20px 0;
-(X) background-position: 0 -20px;

 ?: True or false: A meta tag with the name of viewport allows us to set the device width, initial scale, and maximum scale, so we can disable zoom in the browser.

 (X) TRUE